 Anamudi-Shola National Park is at an altitude of 2,152 meters (7,060 feet) to 2,305 meters (7,562 feet).
 It is located along the Western Ghats.
-Anamudi Wildlife Park is a protected area, spread over 7.5 square kilometers.
-It covers Idivara shola, Mannavan shola and Pullardi shola.
+Anamudi Wildlife Park is a protected area, spread over seven and a half square kilometres.
+It covers Idivara shola, Mannavan shola, and Pullardi shola.

 This national park is rich in flora and fauna.
 Tigers are seen in the protected area.

 Pambar River flows through the sanctuary.
 This river is one of the three rivers that flows eastwards from Kerala (River Kabani and River Bhavani are the other two rivers originating in Kerala and flowing eastwards).

 Mathikettan Shola National Park, Eravikulam National Park, Pambadum Shola National Park, Chinnar Wildlife Sanctuary, and the Kurinjimala Sanctuary are the surrounding national parks to Anamudi-Shola National Park.
 Thoovanam waterfall is a fall inside the nearby Chinnar sanctuary.

 Anamudi National Park is around 130 kilometers from Periyar National Park.
 Periyar National park is the most famous national park and wildlife sanctuary in the state of Kerala.

 How Do I Go to Anamudi Shola National Park?

 It is situated around 36 kilometers from Munnar Town.
 Anamudi-Shola National Park can be accessed from Kanthalloor-Perumala Road.
 Kanthalloor town in Idukki district is the nearest village.
 Kanthalloor is around 4.5 kilometers away from the entry gate of the Anamudi-Shola park.